 After only five days on the program he noticed a difference.
 On completion, he no longer had the shortness of breath or the chronic pains and was able to exercise again.
 Steven had been given his life back.

-Joy Villa doing makeup on NYPD officer Steven Mona before the photo shoot on 30th Street.
+Doing makeup on NYPD officer Steven Mona before the photo shoot on 30th Street.

 The portrait of Steve Mona took about one hour.
 I had scouted a couple of locations at 30th street and Broadway that I felt would communicate New York, and that's where we went and did them.
 One camera and one assistant to hold a reflector, in the middle of the traffic.